LaserQueue/LaserQueue/README.md

 - `-b`, `--queue-backup`: Enable queue backups.
 The queue will load from the cache on start, and cache every 20 seconds.
 - `-r`, `--regen-config`: Regenerate the config.
 Accepts positional arguments in the form `-r key key2 key3 ...`.
 If it recieves positionals, it will only regenerate those config values.
 - `-S`, `--no-install`: Does not install dependencies that are not met.
 Otherwise, you will be prompted unless you use `--install-all`.
+- `-V`, `--no-version-print`: Does not print the version.
+Mainly used for the sudo functionality.
 - `-U`, `--no-update`: Does not install or prompt for updates.
 - `-P`, `--no-plugins`: Does not load plugins.
 - `-H`, `--no-regen-host`: Do not regenerate the host in the config.
 Does not affect any other config values.